The Siege of Shkodra (book): Book Three

 The third book describes the sultanʼs decision to halt further attacks upon Shkodra but to attack three smaller citadels aiding Shkodra: Žabljak Crnojevića, Drisht, and Lezha.
 After describing the successful Ottoman conquest of these cities, the third book records the sultan retreating after ordering a siege force in place in an attempt to starve the Shkodran citizens into surrender.
 The work concludes with the Shkodran besieged learning of a peace treaty between Venice and Mehmed II, in which Shkodra is ceded to the Ottoman Empire.
 The citizens are reported to be faced with a choice to either emigrate to Venice or to stay in their city under Ottoman rule.
 Barleti records all the Shkodrans choosing emigration over subjugation.

 Versions

 The Siege of Shkodra was first published in Latin (in 1504 and later in 1576) and was translated and published in Italian (1565 with subsequent reprintings), in Polish (at Brest-Litovsk, 1569), and French (at Paris, 1576).
 In 1962 it was published in Albanian and reprinted in 1967, 1980, 1988, and 2012.
 In 2012 it was also published for the first time in English.

 The Latin Version

 The first Latin version emerged in 1504, published by the Venetian Bernardino de Vitalibus.
 It was republished in 1566 in Basel, Switzerland and in 1578 and 1596 in Frankfurt, Germany.
-In 2018 Venetian scholar Lucia Nadin discovered in Paris a manuscript by Marin Barleti, dated ca. 1500, presumed to be the original manuscript of De obsidione Scodrensi (scholars have begun to study this manuscript).
+In 2018 Venetian scholar Lucia Nadin discovered in Paris a manuscript by Marin Barleti, dated ca. 1500, presumed to be the original manuscript of De obsidione Scodrensi (scholars have begun to study this manuscript) and it was published in 2022.